Jesus: Origins of Christianity:

 The Marketing of Christianity: The Evolution of Early Christian Doctrine, The Institute for Cultural Research

 Thirteen of the New Testament books are said to have been written by a man who was known as a fanatical opponent of the early followers of Christ, his life devoted to persecuting them for their blasphemous claims against Mosaic Law.
-Yet his letters are the earliest writings on Jesus’ life, some written in the 50s, only twenty years after the crucifixion.
+Yet his letters are the earliest writings on Jesus’s life, some written in the 50s, only twenty years after the crucifixion.

-Saul was a Jewish Pharisee, well-educated, highly-intelligent and extremely energetic.
+Saul was a Jewish Pharisee, well educated, highly intelligent and extremely energetic.
 Growing up in Asia Minor, in what is now Turkey, his mind was filled with complicated cultural and religious ideas from both the Greeks and the Jews.
 Though these were often contradictory and irreconcilable, they would both influence his later vision of Christ and the Christian church.
 But in these early days he, with a number of Jewish fanatics, relentlessly hunted the followers of Jesus, obsessed in their hatred and inexorable in their persecution of them.

 In a particularly violent episode, he was witness to the savage murder of Stephen, one of the first deacons of the early church in Jerusalem and considered its first martyr.
-Stephen was falsely accused of blasphemy against the Law of Moses at a time when Jewish law permitted the death by stoning for blasphemy.
-According to this passage in Acts of the Apostles, “… Stephen, full of the Holy Spirit, looked up to heaven and saw the glory of God, and Jesus standing at the right hand of God.
-‘Look,’ he said, ‘I see heaven open and the Son of Man standing at the right hand of God.’”
+Stephen was falsely accused of blasphemy against the Law of Moses at a time when Jewish law permitted death by stoning for blasphemy.
+According to this passage in Acts of the Apostles,

 “At this they covered their ears and, yelling at the top of their voices, they all rushed at him, dragged him out of the city and began to stone him.

-Meanwhile, the witnesses laid their clothes at the feet of a young man named Saul.
+“Meanwhile, the witnesses laid their clothes at the feet of a young man named Saul.
 While they were stoning him, Stephen prayed, ‘Lord Jesus, receive my spirit.’
 Then he fell on his knees and cried out, ‘Lord, do not hold this sin against them.’
 When he had said this, he fell asleep.”
+[Acts 7:55 NIV]

-One day following this incident, while traveling from Jerusalem to Antioch seeking out another group of Jesus’ followers, Saul had a vision.
+One day following this incident, while traveling from Jerusalem to Antioch seeking out another group of Jesus’s followers, Saul had a vision.
 Modern psychologists and medical doctors have described it as symptomatic of an emotional overload leading to what William Sargant in Battle for the Mind describes as “ultra-paradoxical behavior where one’s beliefs are precisely reversed … Anger may be no less powerful an emotion than fear in bringing about sudden conversion to beliefs which exactly contradict beliefs previously held … A state of transmarginal inhibition seems to have followed his acute stage of nervous excitement.
 Total collapse, hallucinations and an increased state of suggestibility appear to have supervened … only after three days did Brother Ananias come to relieve his nervous symptoms and his mental distress, at the same time implanting new beliefs.”

 Others have suggested that this and other ecstatic visions Paul reports may well have been symptoms of temporal lobe epilepsy.